 - Check all medical and financial statements.
 Also, make it a habit to read and recognize all transactions reported.

 - Restrict access to your credit report by freezing your credit.
-Moreover, lenders evaluate borrower’s financial footing through their credit reports.
+Moreover, lenders evaluate borrowers’ financial footing through their credit reports.
 In addition, without credit reports, the chances of a loan getting approved are next to impossible.
-In fact, freezing your credit prevents thieves from opening credit accounts under your name.
-Moreover, freezing and unfreezing credit is easy and free.
+Freezing your credit prevents thieves from opening credit accounts under your name.
+Moreover, freezing and unfreezing credit are easy and free.

 How to Manage Identity Theft

 The risk of getting your identity stolen is rapidly increasing every day.
 Also, restoring your identity is a must.
 In addition, identity fraud is a serious crime.
 Furthermore, you can be held personally responsible for any fraudulent crime committed under your name.